-BIOL& 170 Human Biology 5

-This course offers a broad overview of the human body for the non-science major.
+BIOL& 170 Human Biology 5 (55/00) This course offers a broad overview of the human body for the non-science major.
 Topics of study include: unifying biological principles such as basic cell chemistry, cell biology, and metabolism, as well as the biology of selected human systems.
 Issues related to human biology will also be examined.
 This course does not include a lab.
 NS

-BIOL& 211 Majors Cellular 5 (44/22)

-An introduction to basic cell chemistry, structure, communication, transport, energetics, metabolism, division, genetics, molecular genetics, and evolution.
-This course is intended for students pursuing careers in the allied health fields and satisfies the biology prerequisite for A&P 1 (BIOL& 241) and Microbiology (BIOL& 260).
-Math/Science distribution requirement may not include more than 5 credits from BIOL& 211 and BIOL& 222, although graduation credit can be awarded for both.
+BIOL& 211 Majors Cellular (44/22)5 A single quarter of majors cellular biology, this course is intended for students pursuing careers in the allied health fields and satisfies the biology prerequisite for A&P 1 (BIOL& 241) and Microbiology (BIOL& 260).
+Topics of study include: structure and function of biological molecules, structure and function of prokaryotic and eukaryotic cells, membrane transport, energetics and cell metabolism, cell communication, chromosome structure and replication, gene expression, cell division, classical genetics, and evolution.
+Math/Science distribution requirement may not include more than 5 credits from BIOL& 211 and BIOL& 222 although graduation credit can be awarded for both.
 Related investigations take place in a two-hour lab period each week.
-Prerequisite: A minimum grade of 2.0 in CHEM& 121 (or recent high school chemistry with a B or better, or instructor permission) required.
-High school biology highly recommended.
+Prerequisite: Successful completion of either CHEM& 121 or CHEM& 161 with a 2.0 or better, recent high school chemistry with a B or better, or instructor permission.
+High school biology strongly recommended.
 Note: A minimum grade of 2.0 in this class is required for entry into BIOL& 241 and BIOL& 260.
 (F, W, S) LS

-BIOL& 221 Majors Ecology/Evolution 5 (38.5/33)

-The first quarter in a three-quarter general biology series, this series is designed for life-science majors, preprofessional students, and for students intending to take advanced courses in the biological sciences.
-Topics of study include: evolution, adaptation, population genetics, speciation, phylogenies, molecular evolution, biodiversity of life forms, ecology, biogeography, and conservation biology.
+BIOL& 221 Majors Ecology/Evolution (38.5/33)5 The first quarter in a three-quarter general biology series, this series is designed for life-science majors, pre-professional students, and for students intending to take advanced courses in the biological sciences.
+Topics of study include: ecology including population, community, and ecosystem ecology; evolution including the origin and history of life, microevolution, macroevolution, and systematics; the diversity of life including bacteria, archaea, protists, plants, fungi, and animals.
 Related investigations take place in a three-hour lab period each week.
-NOTE: This majors biology sequence may be taken in the following order: BIOL& 222, 223, 221, with instructor's permission.
-Prerequisite: A 2.0 or higher grade in CHEM& 121 or 161 or concurrent enrollment in CHEM& 121 or 161.
+NOTE: This majors' biology sequence may be taken in the following order: BIOL& 222, 223, and 221, with instructor's permission.
+Prerequisite: Successful completion of either CHEM& 121 or CHEM& 161 with a 2.0 or better or concurrent enrollment in CHEM& 121 or CHEM& 161, or instructor permission.
 Recent high school biology or BIOL& 100 strongly recommended.
 (F) LS

-BIOL& 222 Majors Cell/Molecular

-The second quarter in a three-quarter general biology series, this series is designed for life-science majors, preprofessional students, and for students intending to take advanced courses in the biological sciences.
-Topics of study include: structure and function of biological molecules, structure and function of prokaryotic and eukaryotic cells, membrane transport, cell communication, cell metabolism and energetics, cell division, and classical genetics, human genetics, molecular genetics, gene expression, and biotechnology.
-Math/Science distribution requirement may not include more than 5 credits from BIOL& 211 and BIOL 222, although graduation credit can be awarded for both.
+5 BIOL& 222 Majors Cell/Molecular (38.5/33)TThe second quarter in a three-quarter general biology series, this series is designed for life-science majors, for pre-professional students, and for students intending to take advanced courses in the biological sciences.
+Topics of study include: structure and function of biological molecules, structure and function of prokaryotic and eukaryotic cells, membrane transport, energetics and cell metabolism, cell communication, chromosome structure and replication, gene expression, cell division, classical genetics, and developmental genetics.
+Math/Science distribution requirement may not include more than 5 credits from BIOL& 211 and BIOL& 222 although graduation credit can be awarded for both.
 Related investigations take place in a three-hour lab period each week.
 NOTE: This majors' biology sequence may be taken in the following order: BIOL& 222, 223, and 221, with instructor's permission.
 Prerequisite: Successful completion of BIOL& 221 with a 2.0 or better and successful completion of either CHEM& 121 or CHEM& 161 with a 2.0 or better, or instructor's permission.
 NOTE: Students taking only BIOL& 222 as an alternative to BIOL& 211 must have instructor permission and may satisfy the CHEM& 121 prerequisite with recent high school chemistry with a B or better.
 (W) LS